brayschurman/neat-things/nextjs.md

 ## Data Fetching

+Ok, I made this doc after having 3 Space Invaders, bear with me,

 ### getServerSideProps

-Will pre-render the page at **request time**, using the data return by it.
+Will pre-render the page at **request time**, using the data returned by it.

 This is *only run on server-side* which allows for writing database queries **directly** (instead of an API route, and *then* fetching).